People with symptoms of SAD often experience 2 or 3 years of the condition before they are diagnosed.

-Hanson told Medical News Today that SADA believes there are now more male sufferers of SAD than originally thought, but males tend to be more reluctant to talk to their doctors.
+Hanson told MNT that SADA believes there are now more male sufferers of SAD than originally thought, but males tend to be more reluctant to talk to their doctors.

 "They self-medicate with alcohol or sink into deeper depression, with all that follows in terms of costs for the health service.
 GPs should look out for them particularly," she added.